MasonTurnbull263/MasonTurnbull.github.io/README.md

 I am a fourth-semester Software Engineering student with a strong foundation in programming, data structures, and object-oriented design.
 Over the past two years, I have gained hands-on experience developing small to mid-sized applications, working with languages such as Java, Python, and C++.
 I am comfortable applying algorithms, managing databases, and using version control systems like Git in both individual and team-based projects.
 Through collaborative coursework, I have strengthened my problem-solving, debugging, and software design skills while following Agile development practices.
 I am continuously expanding my knowledge in areas such as web development, APIs, and software architecture.
 This page serves as a portfolio of my work, showcasing the projects I have built and the skills I have developed throughout my academic journey.

 ### Education
-Computer Systems Technology
+Computer Systems Technology<br>
-Software Development Advanced Diploma
+Software Development Advanced Diploma<br>
-Mohawk College, Hamilton, ON.
+Mohawk College, Hamilton, ON<br>
 *Deans List*
 ### Skills
 #### Technical Skills